 The following information may be helpful for applicants

 who are applying to the program.
-Please read this information in it's
+Please read this information in its entirety

-As noted in our initial email, the following attachment is a letter noting
+As noted in our initial email, the following is a letter noting any outstanding

-and is noting that the program is aware of your planned or in-progress
+prerequisites and that the program is aware of your planned or in-progress

-If for some reason there are discrepancies in what is listed as outstanding
+reason there are discrepancies in what is listed as an outstanding prerequisite

 and what you may have already completed, please make sure you first review